A collection of information that answers most of the questions (I have been asked about Spanish Wells and Howard Beach

 - around the island (hard)

 - over to Miami and back (really, really, really hard…and not very intelligent)

 Please remember to not leave the paddles or the kayak on the beach and to tie up the kayak.
 The tide is very unforgiving.

 KITCHEN: The kitchen at HBH is pretty well stocked with everything you are going to need (plus a number of things you won’t likely need) including a blender, crock pot, kettle, pots, frying pans, mixing bowls, measuring spoons/cups, colander.
 If there is something that you see that is missing, please let me know and we will add to the ‘arsenal’.

 LIQUOR STORE: Contrary to some outdated information, Spanish Wells is not ‘dry’ and has not been so for quite a few years.
 Most of the restaurants serve alcohol and several make some fantastic cocktails (Bahama Mama, Shipwreck to name a few).
 There are two liquor stores on the island; Budda’s (about half way up 12th St.) and Value Liquor (at 12th and Main).
 Their prices are similar to what is in the airport.
-The selections are basic but adequate so if you crave that 18 year old single malt or vintage Amarone, you might want to bring some with you.
+Budda opened a 2nd store right at 13th Street that actually has an excellent selection (everything from some nice wines to excellent single malts).